taiebchaabini/holbertonschool-low_level_programming/0x1C-makefiles/README.md

 Besides building programs, Make can be used to manage any project where some files must be updated automatically from others whenever the others change.
 ###### Makefiles
 A makefile is a file (by default named "Makefile") containing a set of directives used by a make build automation tool to generate a target/goal.

+Most often, the makefile directs Make on how to compile and link a program.
+A makefile works upon the principle that files only need recreating if their dependencies are newer than the file being created/recreated.
+The makefile is recursively carried out (with dependency prepared before each target depending upon them) until everything has been updated (that requires updating) and the primary/ultimate target is complete.
+These instructions with their dependencies are specified in a makefile.
+If none of the files that are prerequisites have been changed since the last time the program was compiled, no actions take place.
+For large software projects, using Makefiles can substantially reduce build times if only a few source files have changed.

+Using C/C++ as an example, when a C/C++ source file is changed, it must be recompiled.
+If a header file has changed, each C/C++ source file that includes the header file must be recompiled to be safe.
+Each compilation produces an object file corresponding to the source file.
+Finally, if any source file has been recompiled, all the object files, whether newly made or saved from previous compilations, must be linked together to produce the new executable program.[1]
 ##### When, why and how to use Makefiles
 ##### What are rules and how to set and use them
 ##### What are explicit and implicit rules